Store Card Debt

 After this timeframe, if you have not already taken action against your debt, your creditors will contact you, encouraging you to do so.

 - If you have only made minimum store card repayments after 36 Months

 If you still haven’t taken action against your debt after 36 months, then your creditor will contact you offering you a method of paying the debt off within 3-4 years.
 This may take the form of a payment plan, loan or credit card.
 If these options are not suitable then they may consider suspending the interest on your account, making it easier to pay off the balance.

 If your debt has reached this stage, then your credit history will almost certainly have been affected.

 What Happens if I Fall Behind with My Payments?

-If you fail to make at least minimum payments on your account then charges will often be applied to the account, if this continues, then the account will default.
-When this happens, legal action may be taken or the debt may be sold to a debt collection agency.
+Just like with a credit card, if you fail to make at least minimum payments on your credit account then charges will often be applied, if this continues, then the account will default.
+Once an account has defaulted, legal action may be taken or the debts may be sold to a debt collection agency.